Qeshm Island: Geography

-Qeshm Island is located a few kilometers off of the southern Iranian shoreline, in the Persian Gulf, opposite the port cities of Bandar Abbas (بندرعباس) and Bandar Khamir (بندر خمیر).
-The island, which hosts a 300 km2 free zone jurisdiction, is 135 km long and lies strategically in the Strait of Hormuz, just 60 km from the Omani port of Khasab and about 180 km from the UAE's Mina Rashid.
-At its widest point, near its centre, the island spans 40 km; at its narrowest point, it measures approximately 9.4 km.
+Qeshm Island is located a few kilometers off of the southern Iranian shoreline, in the Persian Gulf, opposite the port cities of Bandar Abbas and Bandar Khamir.
+The island, which hosts a 300 km2 free zone jurisdiction, is 135 km long and lies strategically in the Strait of Hormuz, 60 km from the Omani port of Khasab and about 180 km from the United Arab Emirates's Mina Rashid.

+At its widest point, near its centre, the island spans 40 km.
+At its narrowest point, it measures approximately 9.4 km.
 The island has a surface area of 1491 km2 and is almost twice the size of Bahrain.
-The city of Qeshm, located at the easternmost point of the island, is 22 km from Bandar Abbas, while the closest point of the island is but 2 km from the mainland.
+The main population center of Qeshm, located at the easternmost point of the island, is 22 km from Bandar Abbas.
+The closest point of the island is 2 km from the mainland.

+Namakdan Salt Cave

+At 6.6 km long, Namakdan Salt Cave is one of the longest known salt caves in the world.
+Both salt and sulphur were traditionally mined here ('namak' is salt in Farsi).
+It now forms the key geosite within the Qeshm Island UNESCO Global Geopark.
+The cave formed within a large salt dome from a succession of strata that date from the late Proterozoic.
+It is a candidate site for inscription on the list of World Heritage Sites.
+In October 2022, it was included in a list of the "First 100 IUGS Geological Heritage Sites", on account of its significance to human understanding of tectonics and active geological processes.

+Weather

-The average temperature on the island is approximately 27 °C. The warmest months are June through August, and the coldest from October to January.
+The average temperature on the island is approximately 27 °C. The warmest months are June to August.
+October to January are the coldest months.
 The average rainfall is 183.2 mm.

-The island, comprising 59 towns and villages, had a population of 117,774 at the time of the 2011 Census.
-The local population is engaged in fishing, dhow construction, trade and services.
-An additional 30,000 are administrative or industrial workers, or students.

-Plans have also been made to build a bridge to connect Qeshm with mainland Iran.
-Qeshm Island has multiple attractions to attract more domestic and foreign tourists.

-Namakdan Salt Cave

-At 6.58 km long, Namakdan Salt Cave is the longest known salt cave in the world.
-Both salt and sulphur were mined here, traditionally ('namak' is a Farsi, word for salt); it now forms the key geosite within the Qeshm Island UNESCO Global Geopark.
-The cave formed within a large salt diapir (dome) from a succession of strata which dates from the late Proterozoic.
-It is also a candidate site for inscription on the list of World Heritage Sites.
-The locality was included within a list of the "First 100 IUGS Geological Heritage Sites" (published in October 2022) on account of its significance to human understanding of tectonics and active geological processes.